Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-I love all things potato!
-Especially during the holidays, it’s an absolute must to serve at least one of these potato side dishes for your Christmas dinner or Thanksgiving menu.
-Scalloped potatoes, potatoes au gratin or my easy funeral potato recipe are always crowd favorites.
+During the holidays, it’s an absolute must to serve at least one potato side dish!
+Cheesy scalloped potatoes, easy cheesy potatoes or my funeral potato recipe are favorites.

 Find the full printable recipe with specific measurements below.